JonLatane/jonline/README.md

 * Engage with customers on a platform customers enjoy.
 * Use Jonline to share information about customers between each other, in a way customers can easily understand and consent to, without a central corporation being involved.
     * Example: make it easy for Kathy to share her band's show with the folks at her yoga studio, by cross-posting it to her yoga studio profile

+#### Jonline as a protocol vs. ActivityPub
+Jonline is also a protocol, much like ActivityPub.
+While ActivityPub is defined using HTTP(S) and JSON, Jonline is defined with gRPC (on port 27707, with optional TLS), using HTTP(S) for media and CDN-based host negotiation only (no JSON, anywhere).
+Broadly speaking, Jonline may be called "more opinionated" than ActivityPub as a social networking protocol, and covers more things than just social activity (including things like user-facing server configuration data, privacy policy, etc.).

+Whereas ActivityPub has a flexible Activity model capable of holding varied metadata, Jonline's API definitions deliberately avoid allowing for metadata, and focus on statically-typed, specific models for Posts and Events.
+The Jonline data model is designed using composition, with Events' titles, descriptions, moderation, etc. belonging to a Post owned by them, over inheritance (i.e. making Event "extend" Post in OOP).
+Jonline leverages this to implement visibility and moderation controls for Posts and Events across the system all in one place.

+In addition to Users, Posts, and Events, which could all be "described" by ActivityPub's specification, Jonline also has Media (designed to leverage external CDNs), Groups, Server Configuration, and moderation/visibility/permission management across everything as a first-class citizen.

+The hope is to build more useful business objects - yes, your boring SalesForce/NetSuite/SAP type stuff - into this social protocol.
+So Jonline Payments, Products, Subscriptions, and who knows what else could, eventually, be gradually implemented atop the Jonline protocol, with all the same clear, concise, documentation, cross-language portability, and other benefits it offers.

+All this is to say: it should be pretty straightforward to create, say, Ruby bindings for Jonline, and use them in Mastodon to make it work as a no-Events-support, no-Media-support Jonline instance.
+Or vice versa.
+This is back burner research, though.
+Get in contact if you're interested in contributing/learning to do this type of work!

 ### Why *not* Jonline?
 * It's not done.